lrivallain/vuptime/_posts/2020-12-17-vmware-event-broker-0.5.0-on-k8s-first-steps.md

 ---
 layout: post
-title: VMware Event Broker (aka VEBA) on Kubernetes – First steps
+title: VMware Event Broker 0.5.0 (aka VEBA) on Kubernetes – First steps
 category: VMware
 author: lrivallain
 tags: vmware veba kubernetes event-driven
 thumb: /images/veba-first-steps/veba_otto_the_orca_md.png
 ---

-> **Warning**: Since the publication of VEBA 0.5.0, the development team provides a `helm` chart deployment method.
-According to this, I made a re-edition of this post to provide a new setup workflow: [VMware Event Broker 0.5.0 (aka VEBA) on Kubernetes – First steps](/2020/12/17/vmware-event-broker-0.5.0-on-k8s-first-steps/)
+> This post is a re-edition of a previous one: [VMware Event Broker (aka VEBA) on Kubernetes – First steps](2020/11/02/vmware-event-broker-on-k8s-first-steps/), update to be applicable to the new 0.5.0 release of *VEBA*, including the support of `helm` chart deployment.

-In the following post, we will discover how to deploy the VMware Event Broker services (VEBA) within an existing Kubernetes (K8S) cluster and use it to add/edit custom attributes information to virtual machines.
+In the following post, we will (re)discover how to deploy the VMware Event Broker services (VEBA) within an existing Kubernetes (K8S) cluster and use it to add/edit custom attributes information to virtual machines.

 The goal of the VEBA deployment is to be able to listen for events in the VMware vCenter infrastructure and to run specific tasks when filtered events occurs: it is the [*event driven automation*](https://octo.vmware.com/vsphere-power-event-driven-automation/) concept.